andrigamerita/Pattor-Radio/README.md

 - Playback modes and options
   - Shuffling a folder of songs (including subfolders) in random order
   - Possibility of customizing the replay chance percentage for shuffle (the chance for any song that has already been played to be played again)
+  - Saving and loading of played songs list on file (used by the shuffle playing mode)
 - PiFM support for transmitting over FM radio frequencies
   - Changing of some of the default PiFM configuration options
   - Setting Radio Text based on song title